 For an overview of current security issues in your global environment, in the Dynatrace menu, go to Security overview.
 The Application Security overview page displays the following information:

-- A chart of the Risk level for currently open security problems in your global environment over the last 30 days.
+- A chart of the risk level: The maximum number of security problems in your global environment that were open each day over the last 30 days, split by risk level.
 To refine the chart by risk level, select chart legend entries.

-- A chart of the Vulnerabilities in your global environment over the last 30 days.
+- A chart of the vulnerabilities: The vulnerabilities in your global environment over the last 30 days.
 You can see when a vulnerability was opened, reopened, resolved, or muted.
 To refine the chart by risk level, select chart legend entries.

 From here, you can easily explore environment vulnerabilities: